 BBB Complaints vs. BBB Reviews

-In any discussion of the Better Business Bureau, it’s important to make a distinction between business complaints and reviews.
+In any discussion of the Better Business Bureau, it’s important to understand the difference between complaints and reviews.

 In today’s highly connected digital environment, one of the first places people turn for information about businesses in their area is the web.
 A simple Google search can turn up pages of information about local businesses, including online reviews, BBB ratings, and BBB complaints.